redecentralize/alternative-internet/README.md

 * [Elymus](https://github.com/angrymouse/elymus) is browser and development stack where decentralization is at first place and which is ready to sacrafice every other good for decentralization.

 ## Dead

+* [Zero Bin](http://0bin.net/) is an open source alternative for pastebin with burn-after-read function & client side encryption.
+Source code is also available on github https://github.com/sametmax/0bin

+* [Yaap it !](http://yaap.it/) is another client-side encrypted burn-after-reading sharing service.
+It's written in JavaScript and you can install it on you own server: https://github.com/SeyZ/yaapit

 * [Airlock](https://github.com/slothbag/Airlock) A decentralized dropbox / mega upload style app.
 Uses a combination of Ethereum and IPFS to index and list content